Terminations are very sensitive and the appropriate steps should always be followed to avoid penalties and co-employment risk.

 The process and timelines can be different depending on the local labor laws in the employee's country of residence.
 Some other factors involved in the termination process include the probation period, notice period, and outstanding time off which counts towards the employee's final payout.
 Each termination is unique, as it depends on the country, employment history, and the specific context.
 Therefore, we cannot provide a specific turn-around time for terminations.

-When we receive a termination request, there may be additional information and documents required depending on the country where the employee is located.
+When we receive a termination request, there may be additional information and documents required depending on the employee's country of residence.
 Our team will reach out if we need additional information.
 Once we have all the information, we will begin the process of terminating this employee.